The North Face Freedom Insulated - Women's Review

 Ventilation

 These vents are not highly effective for dumping large amounts of heat created during strenuous activity but can be useful when a cold morning turns to a pleasant afternoon and temperatures increase.
 The vents both have an inner mesh lining which helps keep snow out while skiing with them open, but these mesh linings also mean that the vents are less effective when it comes to dumping heat quickly.
-Because of this, we would not recommend these pants for backcountry skiing, but rather for fun days at the resort.
+Because of this, we would not recommend this model for backcountry skiing, but rather for fun days at the resort.

 Warmth

-That being said, the warmth generated by the Freedom Pant is not ideal for backcountry shredders who are performing more strenuous activity.
+That being said, the warmth generated by the Freedom Pant is not ideal for backcountry shredders who are performing more strenuous activities.
 This pant likes to stay warm and was built to do so.

 Features